-• Pistol River Rockhounding is a popular activity on the Oregon Coast
+• Pistol River Rockhounding is a popular adventure on the Oregon Coast

-• White quartz and jasper are most plentiful here
+• White quartz and colorful jasper are abundant along the shore

 The beach at Pistol River State Scenic Viewpoint is also popular for a variety of recreation opportunities including windsurfing, beachcombing, and wildlife watching.